 Stream Processing is a Big data technology.
-It enables users to query continuous data stream and detect conditions fast within a small time period from the time of receiving the data.
-The detection time period may vary from few milliseconds to minutes.
-For example, with stream processing, you can receive an alert by querying a data streams coming from a temperature sensor and detecting when the temperature has reached the freezing point.
+It is used to query continuous data stream and detect conditions, quickly, within a small time period from the time of receiving the data.
+The detection time period varies from few milliseconds to minutes.
+For example, with stream processing, you can receive an alert when the temperature has reached the freezing point, querying data streams coming from a temperature sensor.

 It is also called by many names: real-time analytics, streaming analytics, Complex Event Processing, real-time streaming analytics, and event processing.
 Although some terms historically had differences, now tools (frameworks) have converged under term stream processing. ( see this Quora Question for a list of frameworks and last section of this article for history).

 It is popularized by Apache Storm, as a “technology like Hadoop but can give you results faster”, after which it was adopted as a Big data technology.
 Now there are many contenders.

 Big data established the value of insights derived from processing data.
 Such insights are not all created equal.
 Some insights are more valuable shortly after it has happened with the value diminishes very fast with time.
 Stream Processing enables such scenarios, providing insights faster, often within milliseconds to seconds from the trigger.

 Following are some of the secondary reasons for using Stream Processing.